Our Current Projects

 Planning permission currently doesn't need to take into account the harm of emissions from future burning of oil, only from the extraction process.

 Support local activists with this significant potential test case.
-The appeal will be held in November 2021 at the Court of Appeal and there is urgent need to raise the £20,000 legal fees.
 Find more information on the Weald Action Group website here and Frack Free Surrey website here.
 Follow them on Facebook here.